Love Supreme Jazz Festival

 The Love Supreme Jazz Festival is a three-day greenfield music festival held annually on the first weekend of July in Glynde Place in the South Downs of East Sussex.

 It includes a spectrum of musical styles adjacent to jazz, such as funk, soul, blues and hip-hop.
 Love Supreme comprises five stages: The Main Stage, which focuses on broader styles of R&B, Funk, Soul and Blues; The Big Top, which plays host to the biggest names in Jazz and its neighbouring styles; The Arena, which hosts contemporary and progressive acts in the jazz sphere and The Bandstand, which hosts up and coming acts as well as local performers.
 The latest addition is Bands & Voices, which showcases a range of spoken word, dance and cabaret.

 Since its launch in 2013, the festival has hosted artists such as Hugh Masekela, Herbie Hancock, Ms. Lauryn Hill, Earth, Wind and Fire, Grace Jones, Van Morrison, Gladys Knight, Laura Mvula, Jamie Cullum, The Cinematic Orchestra, George Benson, Chick Corea, Steve Winwood, Nile Rodgers, Louie Vega, Esperanza Spalding, Elvis Costello, Brad Mehldau, Robert Glasper, Mahalia, Gregory Porter, Lianne La Havas, Tom Misch, Mavis Staples, Pharoah Sanders and many others.
 Love Supreme has also been a crucial platform for younger and less established acts to develop their audiences, especially new jazz acts.

 Love Supreme is produced by Neapolitan Music and U-Live, and was founded by former lawyer and record executive Ciro Romano.

 History

+2025

+The 2025 festival is scheduled for July 4-6, 2025.
+The lineup is scheduled to include Jacob Collier, Maxwell (musician), Nile Rodgers & Chic (band), The Roots, Smokey Robinson, and more.

+2024

+The 2024 festival was held July 5-7, 2024.
+The lineup included Chaka Khan, Olivia Dean, Dionne Warwick and several other acts.

+2023

+2023 celebrated the 10-year anniversary of the festival.
+It was held June 20-July 2, 2023.
+Headliners included Little Simz and Grace Jones.
+Other acts included Thundercat (musician), Candi Staton (final UK shows), Marcus Miller, Gabriels, Shalamar, Pip Millett, Immanuel Wilkins, Mulatu Astatke and more.

+2022

+The 2022 festival was held July 1-3, 2022.
+Acts included Erykah Badu, Gregory Porter, TLC (group), and more.

 2021

-The 2021 edition of Love Supreme Jazz Festival is scheduled to take place between the 2nd and 4 July 2021.
-TLC, The Isley Brothers, Tom Misch & Yussef Dayes, Sister Sledge, Candi Staton, Nubya Garcia, Kokoroko, The Brand New Heavies, Cory Wong and MF Robots with more to be announced.
+The 2021 edition of Love Supreme Jazz Festival took place between 2 and 4 July 2021.
+TLC, The Isley Brothers, Tom Misch & Yussef Dayes, Sister Sledge, Candi Staton, Nubya Garcia, Kokoroko, The Brand New Heavies, Cory Wong and MF Robots and more.